liao961120/concordancer/README.md

 ]
 ```

-To better read the concordance lines, you can pass `concord_list` into `concordancer.kwic_print.KWIC()` to read them as keyword-in-context format in the console:
+To better read the concordance lines, you can pass `concord_list` into `concordancer.kwic_print.KWIC()` to read them as a keyword-in-context format in the console:

 ```python
 >>> KWIC(concord_list[:5])